From routine care to responsive care: What your patients’ mouths are trying to tell you

 These are not just findings—they are communication.

 For years, I gathered this information, but I didn’t always let it fully guide my care.
 I followed my sequence.
 I completed the appointment.
-I provided good care.
+I provided care.
+But was it good care?
+Was it comprehensive care, looking at the patient as a whole?
+Was I curious, or was I just trying to stay on time?

-But there’s a difference between completing a task and interpreting what you see.
+There’s a difference between completing a task and providing comprehensive care.

 From routine care to responsive care

-The shift in my clinical approach didn’t come from learning a new technique.
+The shift in my clinical approach didn’t come from learning a new technique, acquiring new instruments, or adopting new technology.
 It came from changing how I responded to what was already in front of me.
 It meant slowing down in areas of inflammation rather than maintaining equal time across the mouth.
-It meant selecting instruments based on tissue condition and deposit location rather than habit.
-It meant adapting patient education to what I was seeing clinically, not just what I typically say.
-It meant recognizing that each patient—and each appointment—requires a slightly different approach.
+It meant selecting instruments based on tissue condition and deposit location rather than habit or what happened to be in my cassette.
+It meant tailoring patient education to what I was seeing clinically, not just a brush-and-floss lecture.
+It meant recognizing that each patient, and each appointment, requires a slightly different approach.

 In other words, it meant moving from routine care to responsive care.